jsomers/quizdash/README.md

 ### /play/quiz TODOs ###

+Quizzes should be buckets of questions, 10 in each round!

+Timer fritzing?

+Change time limits -- shorter

+Do nothing when you hit enter in the game area

+Require at least ten questions

+How many people are waiting for a given game?

+Give hints (like fill in letters) if people aren't performing well

+Show more stats to people who finish early

 Redis dash handling -- how to deal with blanks, back buttons, and lingering objects

 How to deal with people coming in in the middle of a game?
 Spin off a new game?
 How to wait?